ThePornDatabase/namer/readme.rst

   ``python -m namer suggest -f Site.[YY]YY.MM.DD.MessOfText.XXX.2160.mp4``

-* can be run watching a directory for new files to name, tag and move to an output location, possible setting file permissions, writing .nfo files with downloaded images, attempting to grab trailers, and retrying failed files nightly.

-  ``python -m namer watchdog``

-* while running watchdog, will also have a webui that can be used to manually match and rename any failed files.
-You can set the webroot, port, bound ip, enable/disable in the namer.cfg file.

-  ``http:\\<ip>:6980\``

-For all of the above it's recommended to have a config file in your home directory (copied from namer.cfg.sample in this git repo)
+For all of the above it's recommended to have a config file in your home directory (copied from namer/namer.cfg.default in this git repo)

 Also provided is a docker file if you prefer.